-Make sure to review the upgraded settings on the VPC Service Pages before resetting the LQ6.
+Review the upgraded settings on the VPC Service Pages before resetting the LQ6.

-- 1. Before you start, please note the part number, revision, and serial number of the product identification plate on the valve.
+- 1. Before you start, please note the part number, revision and serial number of the product identification plate on the valve.
 You will need these numbers later during the software update process. - 2.
 Make sure the VPC is shut down.
-Do this by cycling power, disconnecting control signals, using shutdown input, or using the control system to shut down the valve. - 3.
-Connect to the driver using the Service Tool.
+This can be done by cycling power, disconnecting control signals, using shutdown input, or using the control system to shutdown the valve. - Connect to the driver using the Service Tool.
 Click on the "Connect" button (Figure 5-1).
 A window will appear on the bottom of the screen.
 This will give you the serial number and application ID.
 The application ID is the software part number. - 4.
 Make sure the software part number is one of the following: